CherScot79/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+The closure is "console.log(`${name} rolled a ${newRoll}`)".
+The way I can tell is the empty return function does not call on the "name" so the function has to look outside to find the information for name.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+dansRoll is a constant variable assigned to 'name', so it will not change, as opposed to newRoll is assigned to the formula of "Math.floor(Math.random() * 6)", which produces random numbers.
+In other words, both variables are constant, but the newRoll will be constant in it's name of newRoll, but it will constantly produce random outputs.

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope 'belongs' to the empty return function it is declared within that function thus works within said function.

 ### Task 2c - Exit Ticket